plasticviking/fv-web-ui/docker/README.md

 By default, your instance will not have any archives to work in.
 You will need to create a language family, language and dialect (i.e. archive).

 Log into the backend, navigate to Workspace (top menu) -> FV -> Workspaces -> Data and create a Language Family, a Language and a Dialect (by clicking "New" in each view).
-You will then be able to work within that archive via the front end.
+You will then be able to work within that archive via the front en
 ## Pushing Changes
 After making a change to a Nuxeo module, you can deploy your change to the docker container in two ways: